cover-me/instrDAQ/README.md

   * A discrete sweep sweeps a discrete, or step-by-step output such as gate voltages and source-drain voltages. _The program_, instead of the instrument, is responsible for a discrete sweep.
 The former sends commands to the latter one by one, setting the output step-by-step.

   * 2D or 3D scan can be made with a sweep sequence.
+However, there is no 2D or 3D visualization in this program.

   * More complicated sweeps are possible.
 You may need to write your wrapper program to wrap complicated sweeps or trying other programs such as qtlab (an open-source python-based data acquisition program).
 The combination of qtlab and qtplot (visualize 1d, 2d and slices of 3d data, perform mathematical filters...) is awesome.
 I have two videos [here](https://cover-me.github.io/2019/03/31/qtplot-demo.html) showing how they work.

-* The program communicates with instruments by VISA
+* This program communicates with instruments through VISA (virtual instrument software architecture) functions

-  * VISA behaviors like a translator who speaks all languages.
-With VISA, commands can be sent to or read from instruments with any interfaces, by the same VISA functions.
-One can simply use VISA write and VISA read functions to communicate with instruments through serial, GPIB, Ethernet or USB ports.
-Low-level drivers, which should be provided by instrument providers, may still be required.
+  * VISA is like a translator who speaks all interface languages.
+One can simply use `VISA write` and `VISA read` functions to communicate with instruments through serial, GPIB, Ethernet or USB ports, instead of using GPIB functions for GPIB ports and RS232 functions for serial ports.
+Low-level drivers (USB-GPIB controller drivers, usb-serial adapter drivers), which should be provided by hardware providers, may still be required if your operating system does not recognized them automatically.

-  * Instrument parameters such as addresses, commands, and interface-parameters are collected in text files.
-New-instrument support can be done without changing the program itself!
+* Parameters such as addresses, commands, and interface settings are collected in INI (text) files.
+New instrument support can be added without changing the program itself, nor the LabVIEW enviroment is needed!

 ## Table of Contents
 * [Overview](#ovw)